 - The crop milk contains proteins, fats, and red and white blood cells.

 - Both the parents (mother and father) produce the milk and regurgitate it to feed the baby.

 - The natural habitats of flamingos are large saline or alkaline lakes.

-- They are also found in the estuarine lagoons usually with no vegetations.
+- They are also found in the estuarine lagoons usually with no vegetation.

 - Flamingos use a variety of habitats.
 In the intertidal zone, they inhabit mangrove swamps, mud or tidal flats, and sandy islands.

-- Due to the extremely salty or caustic waters, no other animals share their habitat in some regions beside small crustaceans, diatoms, and algae.
+- Due to the extremely salty or caustic waters, no other animals share their habitat in some regions besides small crustaceans, diatoms, and algae.

 - Flamingos inhabit the aquatic biomes, which may be coastal waters, rivers and streams, brackish waters, lakes and ponds, and temporary pools.

 - Greater Flamingos’ habitat range covers parts of Africa and the Middle East, southern Asia, and southern Europe.

 - The lesser flamingos’ habitat ranges in sub-Saharan Africa and northwestern India.